mitranim/gow/readme.md

 ## Gotchas

-By default, `gow` tries to switch the terminal into "raw mode"; see [1](https://en.wikibooks.org/wiki/Serial_Programming/termios).
-This allows to support hotkeys, but causes issues in the cases listed below.
-To disable this, run `gow` with `-r=false`, which also disables hotkey support.

-### Gotcha: non-interactive environment
+Enabling hotkeys via `-r` involves switching the terminal into "raw mode"; see [1](https://en.wikibooks.org/wiki/Serial_Programming/termios).
+As a result, this is _only_ viable when:

+* You run `gow` in an interactive terminal.
+* There is only one instance of `gow` in this terminal tab.
+* There are no other processes in this tab that use raw mode; examples:
+  * Editors such as `nano`/`vim`/`emacs`.
+  * Another `gow` with `-r`.

-By default, `gow` expects to be a foreground process in an interactive terminal.
-When running `gow` as a background process, in Docker, or in any other non-interactive environment, you may see errors related to terminal state.
-Examples of such errors:
+In Docker, or in any other non-interactive environment, `-r` may produce errors related to terminal state.
+Examples:

 ```
 > unable to read terminal state